Editor’s Note: The opinions expressed in this piece are solely those of the authors.

 We started small.
 We responded to the above comment and called it out, saying such overt hate is not acceptable.

 We then realized that we were lucky enough to work with creators with existing audiences.
 We reached out to our Asian creators and allies to see if they’d be willing to speak up and fight the hate — the result was overwhelmingly positive.

 We realized we could rally our creators and their audiences to raise money to #StopAsianHate.
-We ended up kicking off an official fundraiser where individuals could either donate directly or purchase interactions with creators with all proceeds being donated to the cause.
+We ended up kicking off an official fundraiser, led by our teammate Amanda Deng, where individuals could either donate directly or purchase interactions with creators with all proceeds being donated to the cause.

 We were inspired by the response from the communities and the creators that stepped in and were vocal.

 We feel grateful to our entire team and creator family for doing an amazing job of organizing fundraisers, hosting events, and rallying corporate donors.
 To date we’ve raised over $33,769.76 for the cause, with all funds being donated to #HATEISAVIRUS’ CommUNITY Action Fund.

 — Yan-Kay Crystal Lowe (@RealCrystalLowe) April 5, 2021